ryanmzilis/com.docker.devenvironments.code/Contributing.md

-This page gives you all the necessary information in order to contribute to the Firefox Design System.
+This page gives you all the necessary information in order to contribute to the Photon Design System.

 ## Clone the repository

-The first step as a contributor is to either [clone or fork the repository](https://github.com/bwinton/StyleGuide).
-If you are part of the Firefox Design System team simply clone it.
+The first step as a contributor is to either [clone or fork the repository](https://github.com/firefoxux/photon).
+If you are part of the Photon Design System team simply clone it.
 If you are an external contributor first fork the repository to your account and then clone it.
-Full instructions available on the [getting started page](https://github.com/bwinton/StyleGuide/wiki/Developing).
+Full instructions available on the [getting started page](https://github.com/firefoxux/photon/wiki/Developing).

-If you are a developer make sure to check the [developing guidelines](https://github.com/bwinton/StyleGuide/wiki/Developing) before filing a pull request.
-Same thing if you are an editor or a content creator, check the [writing guidelines](https://github.com/bwinton/StyleGuide/wiki/Writing).
+If you are a developer make sure to check the [developing guidelines](https://github.com/firefoxux/photon/wiki/Developing) before filing a pull request.
+Same thing if you are an editor or a content creator, check the [writing guidelines](https://github.com/firefoxux/photon/wiki/Writing).

 ## Create a branch